mitranim/mitranim.github.io/templates/posts/goex.md

 {{mdToToc .MdTpl}}

 This post is informed by many years of Go, and months of Go with exceptions. **I am well aware** of many arguments for error values.
-Some of them are debunked below.
+Some of them are addressed below.

 Reddit discussion: https://www.reddit.com/r/golang/comments/r2h31i/shorten_your_go_code_by_using_exceptions/